alexojica/alexojica/README.md

 - 👋 Hi, I’m @alexojica
-- 🌱 I’m currently learning Computer Science and Engineering
+- 🌱 Graduated Bsc Computer Science and Engineering, currently pursuing MSc Data Science and Artificial Intelligence Technology
-- 💞️ I’m looking to collaborate on games or full-stack apps
+- 💞️ Immense passion and curiosity for Data Science and Machine Learning
 - 📫 How to reach me?
 It's simple, at aojica65@gmail.com

 <!---